joseliacosta/what-is-my-corporate-email/README.md

 ## Backlog

-As a project that just started (focused ~8h developing it), here is a backlog list with the next steps and activities that can be done.
+As a project that just started (focused ~8h developing it), here is a [backlog board](https://github.com/users/joseliacosta/projects/1/views/1) with the next steps and activities that can be done.

 Feel free to also add taks if you had an idea or a feedback!